-Practicum III aims to help students continue their development as social work professionals through the integration of classroom knowledge with applied experiences in a Practicum education setting.

-Students are required to successfully complete 250 hours of a supervised practicum education experience while simultaneously participating in 6 bi-weekly Practicum seminars.
+Specialized Practicum Education I aims to help students continue their development as social work professionals through the integration of classroom knowledge with applied experiences in a Practicum education setting.
+Students are required to successfully complete 250 hours of supervised practicum education experience while simultaneously participating in 6 bi-weekly Practicum seminars.
 The bi-weekly seminars are conducted for 1.5 hours each and count towards the required 250 practicum education hours for the semester.
 Practicum education experience provides rich opportunities for students to engage in specialized practice with diverse clients.
 Opportunities are provided to further integrate theory with practice, assess their development of practice skills and socialization to the profession through self-reflection, appropriate use of Practicum education supervision, and the adoption of evaluation techniques as part of their practice style.
 The Practicum seminar provides a forum for students to discuss practicum education experiences and integrate those experiences with knowledge gained from core courses.

-Particular attention is given to providing opportunities to trouble shoot pragmatic and procedural aspects of Practicum education, developing a professional self, acquiring skills necessary for specialized practice among diverse clients, applying professional values and ethics, ethical decision-making techniques to resolve ethical dilemmas, applying skill in cultural competency,
+Particular attention is given to providing opportunities to trouble shoot pragmatic and procedural aspects of Practicum education, developing a professional self, acquiring skills necessary for specialized practice among diverse clients, applying professional values and ethics, ethical decision-making techniques to resolve ethical dilemmas, applying skill in cultural competency, and facilitating ongoing assessment and evaluation of student practicum education performance in a supportive environment.